AkanshA0/Flask-TTT/README.md

 - Open the app in your browser
 - Click on a cell to make a move
 - The game will display the winner or a draw

----

-This is a minimal example.
-Extend as needed for features like AI opponent, persistent scores, or user authentication.